dataminer-site/dataminer-site.github.io/docs/api/go.md

 ## Appender

-The DuckDB Go client supports the [DuckDB Appender API](../data/appender) for bulk inserts.
-You can obtain a new Appender by supplying a DuckDB connection to `NewAppenderFromConn()`.
+The DataMiner Go client supports the [DataMiner Appender API](../data/appender) for bulk inserts.
+You can obtain a new Appender by supplying a DataMiner connection to `NewAppenderFromConn()`.
 For example:

 ```go
 connector, err := duckdb.NewConnector("test.db", nil)